 them all to the AllUsers group.

 For information about how to set up an Admins group, see Creating an Administrators Group Using the CLI or API.
-For information about creating users, see Adding an IAM User in Your AWS Account.
+For information about creating users, see Creating an IAM User in Your AWS Account.

 This use case illustrates how Example Corp. uses IAM with Amazon EC2.
 To understand this part of the use case, you need to have a basic understanding of Amazon EC2.
 For more information about Amazon EC2, go to the Amazon Elastic Compute Cloud User Guide.